Reduction of Lagos

-Many intersecting interests provided the Government of the United Kingdom with the impetus for military action against Kosoko.
-These interests included British desires to replace the slave trade with an alternative "legitimate" trade, British missionary interest in spreading Christianity, and fears that some Lagos residents, known as the Saro people, who were liberated from Atlantic slave trade would be persecuted and re-enslaved.
+Many intersecting interests provided the British Government with military action pretext against Kosoko.
+These interests included the British government's desire to replace the slave trade with alternative legitimate trade, British missionary interest in spreading Christianity, and fears that some Lagos residents, known as the Saro, who were liberated from Atlantic slave trade, would be persecuted and re-enslaved.

-The British eventually deposed Kosoko and replaced him with Akitoye, who previously lost his throne to Kosoko and asked the British to help him return to power.
+The British eventually deposed Kosoko.
+They replaced him with Akitoye, who had previously lost his throne to Kosoko and had asked the British to help him return to power.
 In return, Akitoye promised to end the slave trade.
 In 1852, Akitoye and John Beecroft signed the Treaty Between Great Britain and Lagos.

-The treaty required the rulers of Lagos to abolish the Atlantic slave trade, liberate enslaved Africans, expel European slave traders residing in Lagos, and to allow British subjects to have trade access to Lagos.
-Lagos would eventually be annexed as a British protectorate in August 1861, declared a British colony in 1862, and incorporated into the Southern Nigeria Protectorate in 1906.
+The treaty required the native ruling elite of Lagos to abolish the Atlantic slave trade, liberate enslaved Africans, expel European slave traders residing in Lagos, and to allow British subjects to have trade access to Lagos.
+However, illegal slave-trading activities persisted until the British Empire annexed Lagos as a British protectorate in August 1861, which would later be declared a British colony in 1862, and then incorporated into the Southern Nigeria Protectorate in 1906.